MichaIng/DietPi-Docs/docs/software/cloud.md

         ```

     **Best practice: Disable "Allow client-side pausing of backups"**
-    Backup procedures sometimes are paused by the client side which leads to very long backup durations.
+    Backup procedures sometimes are paused by the client side which leads to a long backup duration.
 To avoid this the pausing can be deactivated via the UrBackup web interface:

     - Select `Settings`
     - Select tab `General` -> `Permissions`